hydrolix/spark-connector/README.md

   | [PartitionReader](https://spark.apache.org/docs/3.3.2/api/java/org/apache/spark/sql/connector/read/PartitionReader.html)               | [HdxPartitionReader](./src/main/scala/io/hydrolix/spark/connector/HdxPartitionReader.scala#L97)        |

 ### hdx_reader
-A native binary launched by HdxPartitionReader as a child process to read Hydrolix partitions.
-Packaged in the JAR, not open source.
+An operating mode of the `turbine_cmd` binary, launched by `HdxPartitionReader` as a child process to read Hydrolix partitions.
+Packaged in the JAR, [not open source](#proprietary)!

 ### Hydrolix Cluster
 A preexisting Hydrolix cluster; must be [version 3.40.5](https://docs.hydrolix.io/changelog/9-may-2023-v3404) or later.
 The connector must be able to access the Hydrolix API (typically on port 443) and the Clickhouse Native protocol (typically on port 9440).

+#### API
+The connector talks to the Hydrolix API at query planning time using a REST client to authenticate, and to retrieve database, table and column metadata.
+The connector does not use the API for query execution.

 #### Query Head
-The connector talks to the Hydrolix query head at query planning time using the Clickhouse JDBC driver to retrieve partition metadata.
+The connector talks to the Hydrolix query head at query planning time using the Clickhouse JDBC driver to retrieve partition and column index metadata.
 The connector does not use the query head for query execution.

-#### API
-The connector talks to the Hydrolix API at query planning time using a REST client to retrieve database, table and column metadata.
-The connector does not use the API for query execution.

 ## Feature Set
 ### Query Optimizations